isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/render-first-headless-adaptive-form.md

         * A blank template with [core components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html?lang=en).
 It is based on template type Adaptive Form V2.
         * A frontend react module, `ui.frontend.react.forms.af`.
 It helps you render headless adaptive form in a react app.

-1. Deploy the project to your local development environment.
-You can use the following command to deploy to your local development environment
+1. Deploy the project.
+You can deploy the project to your local development environment to locally create headless adaptive forms or deploy directly to your Forms as a Cloud Service environment.

+    * To deploy to your local development environment, use the following command:

         `mvn -PautoInstallPackage clean install`

         For the complete list of commands, see [Building and Installing](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/using.html?lang=en#building-and-installing)

+    *  To learn how to deploy code to AEM as a Cloud Service, see the video in [Deploying to AEM as a Cloud Service]https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/overview.html?lang=en#coding-against-the-right-aem-version) article :

     It deploys the blank template and other resources included in the project to your development environment.

 1. To create a Headless Adapitve Form:

-    1. Login to your local Forms as a Cloud Service environment.
-The default URL is http://localhost:4502/
+    1. Login to your [local](http://localhost:4502/) or Forms as a Cloud Service environment.
+The default URL is

     1. After you are logged in, in the upper-left corner, tap Adobe Experience Manager > Forms > Forms & Documents.